F O R T R E S S

 July 13, 2017

-One of those actors is regular collaborator Irish actor Cillian Murphy, who has appeared in most of Nolan’s work to date, including Inception and The Dark Knight Trilogy.
+Dunkirk is undoubtedly one of the most eagerly anticipated films of the year.
+Mostly because it’s a Christopher Nolan war film shot on IMAX featuring a long list of A-list actors.
+One of those actors is regular collaborator Irish actor Cillian Murphy (the Shivering Soldier in Dunkirk), who has appeared in most of Nolan’s work to date, including Inception and The Dark Knight Trilogy.
 Playing a stricken soldier, known only as “Shivering Soldier”, Murphy gives an interesting viewpoint of the film in this Q&A.

-QUESTION: What went through your mind when writer/director Christopher Nolan first approached you to become a part of Dunkirk?
+What went through your mind when writer/director Christopher Nolan first approached you to become a part of Dunkirk?

 CILLIAN MURPHY: Chris gave me a call and told me there was something he’d be sending me.
-We know each other well enough that he knows what might interest me, and what kinds of roles I might respond to and see as a challenge.
+We know each other well enough that he knows what might interest me and what kinds of roles I might respond to and see as a challenge.
 And when it’s a Christopher Nolan film, chances are it’s going to be bloody good.
 It’s a lovely feeling when he does call you up again.
 And this one… I was just knocked out by it.

-QUESTION: What did you like best about his script for Dunkirk?
+What did you like best about his script for Dunkirk?

 CILLIAN MURPHY: What first struck me about Dunkirk was that it wasn’t an American war movie, which so many of the great movies about war have been.
 If you were making a list of great modern war movies, I can’t think of a British film over the last 30 or 40 years that you would necessarily place on it.
 So, I think this appealed to Chris as a filmmaker because he recognised something in this story that was hugely unique and that audiences wouldn’t necessarily have seen before.

-QUESTION: In the film, you play a character essentially without a name, who is only known as ‘Shivering Soldier.’
+In the film, you play a character essentially without a name, who is only known as ‘Shivering Soldier.’
 What was it about this particular role that resonated with you?

 CILLIAN MURPHY: I think my character is representative of something experienced by thousands and thousands of soldiers, which is the profound emotional and psychological toll that war can have on the individual.
 We first meet him when he is picked up by the Moonstone, which is one of the civilian ships crossing the English Channel to evacuate soldiers at Dunkirk.
 He’s someone who has survived an experience that is mind-alteringly horrific, only to be told, ‘Actually, we’re just heading back into it.’